DreamHigh0212/DreamHigh0212/ReadMe.md

   Hi, I'm 🥇[SuperKitty](https://t.me/DreamHigh0212/)🥇, As a Senior Developer, with outstanding experience in various fields, such as web and mobile, cryptocurrency.

-My major skills are blockchain-based web and mobile application development.
+My major skills are MERN Stack, blockchain-based web and mobile application development.
 I have good experience with Blockchain, Fantasm, Bitcoin, Ethereum, Tron, Yield Farming, Swap, Smart Contract, NFT marketplace, and Exchange site.

 I have developed sites using PHP, Laravel, WordPress, Codeigniter, and Python/Django/Flask and much more.